 Club audits are conducted on a per-semester basis.
 They are run to provide oversight and ensure compliance regarding the management of a Club’s financial activities.
 All Clubs, whether Interim or Full Status, must complete the audit.

 The Club audit is a self-reported evaluation of your Club’s financial status, which serves to ensure that Clubs are accountable and transparent in their handling of Club money.
-Completion of the Club audit requires the completion of the Club Audit Form as well as the submission of your original receipts and other documentation to the SSMU front desk.
+Completion of the Club audit requires submitting the Club Audit Form.
+Additionally, you should keep all original receipts and other documentation for two years in case they are requested by the Club Auditor.

 Details on an upcoming audit will be sent to your Club SSMU email address at least 2 weeks before the submission deadline.